NEW: Workforce Financial Wellness Gauge NEW: Workforce Financial Wellness Gauge

 ITEM 10 – OTHER FINANCIAL INDUSTRY ACTIVITIES AND AFFILIATIONS

-As described in Item 8 of this Brochure, BrightPlan has engaged Plancorp as a sub-adviser to provide model portfolios and to manage BrightPlan’s discretionary client accounts in accordance with those model portfolios.
-In addition, BrightPlan and Plancorp share a Chief Investment Officer and additional Plancorp employees are members of the BrightPlan Investment Committee.
+BrightPlan has formed a strategic relationship with Plancorp, LLC, an unaffiliated SEC registered investment advisor.
+As part of this relationship, BrightPlan and Plancorp share a Chief Investment Officer and additional Plancorp employees are members of the BrightPlan Investment Committee.
 BrightPlan’s Chief Executive Officer is also a member of the Plancorp Board of Managers.
+Plancorp’s Chief Executive Office is a member of the BPG Board.
 For more information about Plancorp, please review Plancorp’s separate Form ADV, Part 2A Brochure, available at Plancorp ADV.

-BrightPlan will from time to time recommend Plancorp to clients with accounts above a certain asset level who may benefit from Plancorp’s more tailored investment management services.
-Plancorp will pay a fee to BrightPlan for each new client referred by BrightPlan.
-The payment of these fees and strategic partnership between BrightPlan and Plancorp represents a conflict of interest because BrightPlan has an incentive to refer clients to Plancorp and not to a different investment adviser that is not a strategic partner of and pays no fees to BrightPlan.
-BrightPlan addresses this conflict by disclosing it in this Brochure and the Plancorp Brochure.
+BrightPlan will from time to time recommend unaffiliated third-party investment advisers including Plancorp, to clients who may benefit from more tailored investment management services.
+Some of these advisers will pay a fee to BrightPlan for each new client referred by BrightPlan.
+The payment of these fees represents a conflict of interest because BrightPlan has an incentive to refer clients to these advisers and not to a different adviser who pays no fees to BrightPlan.
+BrightPlan addresses this conflict by disclosing it in this Brochure and at the time of any referral.

 BrightPlan provides clients with the opportunity to discuss financial planning and investing matters directly with a representative.
-This may be a BrightPlan or Plancorp team member.
-BrightPlan may pay a fee to Plancorp for consultations provided by their representatives.
+This may be a BrightPlan team member, or a representative from an unaffiliated third-party investment adviser which has been engaged to perform these services for BrightPlan.
+BrightPlan will pay a fee to these advisers for consultations provided by their representatives.
 This consultation will not affect the overall fees each client pays to BrightPlan.

 ITEM 11 – CODE OF ETHICS, PARTICIPATION OR INTEREST IN CLIENT TRANSACTIONS AND PERSONAL TRADING